What is Balkan? A Comprehensive Guide to the Region

 Origins of the term Balkan

 The term Balkan stems from a 15th-century Turkish word meaning mountainous or wooded.
 The term referred to a geographical region encompassing parts of Bulgaria, Romania, Serbia, Albania, Greece, and (historically) Turkey.
 Some scholars credit Byzantine Emperor Constantine VII (r.
 945–959) with introducing the term into everyday use about a potential alliance of South Slavic nations against their common enemy—the Ottoman Empire.
-The Byzantines developed an extensive and highly corrupt civil service, and the imperial capital’s wealth acted as a dangerous magnet, drawing ambitious Balkan leaders to it with disastrous results.
+The Byzantines created a large and very corrupt civil service.
+The wealth of the imperial capital attracted ambitious Balkan leaders, resulting in poor outcomes.

 Countries included in the Balkan region.